civ33/mars-rover-mission/README.md

 npm run dev

-10. Start the development server
+10. Start the development server:

 php artisan serve

-11. Visit the app Open http://localhost:8000 in your browser.
+11. Visit the app:  Open http://localhost:8000 in your browser.